-Carmen, author of Yerbabuena in the Kitchen , transports us today to the world of spices and slow cooking.
-He does it with his memories and with the recipe that he presents to us today, prepared in a tajine.
-I am convinced that the ease and flavor of this recipe will captivate you!
+Carmen, author of Yerbabuena en la Cocina, takes us today into the world of spices and slow cooking.
+She does so with her memories and with the recipe she presents to us today, prepared in a tajine.
+I'm convinced the ease and flavor of this recipe will captivate you!

-A few years ago I was lucky enough to travel to Marrakech, I still keep in my memory the intense colors, the smell of spices, and the feeling of life in that city.
+A few years ago I was lucky enough to travel to Marrakech; I still retain in my memory the very intense colors, the smell of spices, and the sense of life in that city.

-All of Marrakech revolves around the Jemaa el Fna square, during the day it is filled with the most diverse people, from snake charmers or monkey trainers, to dentists, storytellers, vendors of the sweetest fruit juices and of the richest nuts, etc. At night the square is transformed, suddenly it is filled with color with thousands of little lights and hundreds of food stalls flooding Djamaa el Fna, filling every corner with a multitude of smells.
-Truly quite a show!
+All of Marrakech revolves around the Yamaa el Fna square; during the day it fills with a very diverse crowd, from snake charmers or monkey trainers, to dentists, storytellers, vendors of the sweetest fruit juices and the richest dried fruits, etc. At night the square transforms; suddenly it fills with color with thousands of little lights and hundreds of food stalls flood Yamaa el Fna, filling every corner with a multitude of smells.
+Truly quite a spectacle!

-The tajine is a traditional dish of North African cuisine, especially from Morocco, Tunisia and Algeria, it is prepared in a shallow fired and varnished clay container whose conical lid maintains heat and steam during and after.
-After cooking, when it condenses on the upper part of the lid, it falls again in the form of water on the food, thus preventing it from drying out and providing all its flavor when cooked with its own juices.
+The tajine is a traditional dish of North African cuisine, especially Morocco, Tunisia and Algeria.
+It is prepared in a shallow fired-clay glazed vessel whose conical lid retains heat and steam during and after cooking; as the steam condenses on the upper part of the lid it falls back as water onto the food, preventing it from drying out and adding all its flavor as it cooks in its own juices.

-There is a wide variety of tajines , both meat such as lamb, chicken, beef, and fish, the most common being sardines or anchovies, or vegetables.
-Depending on each one, different ingredients are seasoned, both sweet and salty, honey, nuts and spices.
+There is a wide variety of tajines, both meat ones like lamb, chicken, beef, and fish ones — the most common being sardine or anchovy tajines — as well as vegetable tajines.
+Depending on each one, different ingredients are seasoned, both sweet and savory, such as honey, dried fruits and spices.

-Fish tajines are usually seasoned with a marinade called Chermoula whose ingredients are coriander, parsley, garlic, black pepper, cumin, paprika, lemon juice and olive oil.
-As you imagine a whole sensation of flavors in one bite.
+Fish tajines are usually seasoned with a marinade called Chermoula whose ingredients are cilantro, parsley, garlic, black pepper, cumin, paprika, lemon juice and olive oil.
+As you can imagine, a whole sensation of flavors in one bite.

-Also, if like me, you decide on this tajine from Emile Henry , you will be betting not only on the best and tastiest cooking, you will also do it in the healthiest and most elegant way possible thanks to the design, color and enamel.
-A whim within anyone's reach!
+Also, if like me you opt for this Emile Henry tajine, you will be choosing not only the best and most flavorful cooking method, but also the healthiest and most elegant way possible thanks to the design, color and glazing.
+A real indulgence within everyone's reach!

 Ingredients

-• 1 Kg.
-Clean anchovies and remove the central spine
+• 1 Kg. cleaned anchovies with the central bone removed

-• The juice of half a lemon, another way to decorate
+• Juice of half a lemon, another half for garnish

 • Parsley